 Generic Name: drotrecogin alfa

-Note: This document contains side effect information about drotrecogin alfa.
-Some of the dosage forms listed on this page may not apply to the brand name Xigris.
+Note: This page contains side effects data for the generic drug drotrecogin alfa.
+It is possible that some of the dosage forms included below may not apply to the brand name Xigris.

 For the Consumer